Where compassion and healing come together.

 Lori Vadakin, MA, LADC, LCMHC

-Lori Vadakin joined BVHC as the Director of Behavioral Health in July 2025.
-She holds a Master’s degree from Antioch New England Graduate School (1998) and a Bachelor’s degree from Massachusetts College of Liberal Arts (1987).
-Lori is a certified Eye Movement Desensitization and Reprocessing (EMDR) Psychotherapist, with advanced specialization in EMDR-Sandtray, EMDR for children, and EMDR-Equine Assisted Psychotherapy.
+Lori is a certified Eye Movement Desensitization and Reprocessing (EMDR) psychotherapist with advanced training in EMDR-Sandtray, EMDR for children, and EMDR-Equine Assisted Psychotherapy.
 She is also certified in Dialectical Behavior Therapy (DBT), Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), and Greg Kersten’s O.K.
 Corral Series in Equine-Assisted Learning.

 Ryan O’Connell, LICSW